vulkomilev/oumi/USAGE.md

-# OUMI Usage Overview
+# Oumi Usage Overview

-OUMI is a framework for training and evaluating large language models.
-This tutorial will guide you through the process of setting up, training, and evaluating a model using OUMI.
+Oumi is a framework for training and evaluating large language models.
+This tutorial will guide you through the process of setting up, training, and evaluating a model using Oumi.

 ## 1. Installation

-First, you'll need to install OUMI and its dependencies:
+First, you'll need to install Oumi and its dependencies:

 ```bash
 git clone https://github.com/oumi-ai/oumi.git